What documents do I need for a Canadian Experience Class Application?

 Processing times are averages and are compiled based on statistics gathered by Citizenship and Immigration Canada.
 Currently, the average processing time for Canadian experience class application is approximately 13 months.
 This is subject to change and is completely at the discretion of Citizenship and Immigration Canada.

 If I were to study in Canada illegally, am I able to apply under the Canadian Experience Class category?

 Unfortunately, no, this is not an option.
 And experience that you indicate the application that is intended for Canadian Experience Class application must be legal and valid.
-You cannot have worker studied without the proper authorization in Canada.
-If you've ever done so, your application will most likely be refused.
+You cannot have worked and studied without the proper authorization in Canada.
+If you’ve ever done so, your application will most likely be refused.